BurdaMagazinOrg/module-fb_instant_articles/README.txt

 INSTALLATION
 ------------

+This module uses Composer to install dependencies.
+You can either execute `composer install` directly or use the composer_manager module.

  * Install as you would normally install a contributed Drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.
+ * Install Composer dependencies.
+See https://www.drupal.org/node/2404989 for more information on using Composer in a Drupal project.

 CONFIGURATION
 -------------